Anneh82/Anneh82/README.md

 # 👋 Hello, I'm Anne

 ## About Me
 I am a junior software developer with a keen interest in front-end technologies.
-I enjoy creating dynamic and responsive web applications and continuously learning new skills to enhance my development toolkit.
+I am enthusiastic, caring, and optimistic, and I see bugs as cute features that need a little extra love.
+My passion?
+Developing web applications with the freedom to leave my mark and where I can show my initiative.
+I highly value my development and am determined to continue growing in the techniques within my field.

 ## Interests and Skills
 - **Front-end Development**: HTML, SCSS/CSS, TypeScript, JavaScript